The Sleepwalker (novel): Plot

-Meanwhile, to his dismay, James is assigned work experience at a local chicken restaurant with Kerry.
+Meanwhile, to his dismay, James Adams is assigned work experience at a local chicken restaurant with Kerry Chang.
 They befriend their colleague Gemma, but during a night out James sees Gemma's boyfriend Danny assaulting her and knocks him out.
 On the last day of their work experience, Gemma shows up with a black eye, while Danny arrives with a baseball bat and tries to goad James into attacking him by assaulting Gemma.
 Kerry, enraged, grabs the bat and brutally beats Danny.
 Zara uses her influence to help the two escape prosecution, but gives them decorating duty as punishment.
 While working together on their punishment, Kerry kisses James and offers to have sex with him.
 To his surprise, James decides to remain loyal to Dana and declines.